scientific-python/specs/steering-committee/_index.md

 (3) be removed from the
 [Steering Committee Discourse Group](https://discuss.scientific-python.org/g/SSC), and (4) be removed from the [Steering Committee private mailing list](https://groups.io/g/spec-steering-committee/members).

+# Notes

+[^accept]:
+    Proposed SPECs are accepted once (a) the draft is written to clearly explain the area of common concern and a general approach to a shared solution and (b) there are contributors (from at least two Core Projects) interested in working on the new SPEC and in championing it to their projects as well as the larger community.